Deed 1905 79 24 in the Registry of Deeds

 A memorial of an indenture made the 16th day of September one thousand nine hundred and five between

-Maria Katherine North of Moyally Moate County Westmeath
+- Maria Katherine North of Moyally Moate County Westmeath

-Joseph Roger North of 84 Ballybough Road Dublin
+- Joseph Roger North of 84 Ballybough Road Dublin

-Emily Caroline North Of 32 Kenilworth Square Dublin
+- Emily Caroline North Of 32 Kenilworth Square Dublin

-Florence Isabel North of Moyally Moate County Westmeath
+- Florence Isabel North of Moyally Moate County Westmeath

-Edith Mabel North of 59 Pembroke Road Dublin and
+- Edith Mabel North of 59 Pembroke Road Dublin and

-Richard Somers North of Moyally Moate County Westmeath
+- Richard Somers North of Moyally Moate County Westmeath

-hereinafter called the mortgagors, of the one part
+hereinafter called the mortgagors of the one part

-and George Carr Lett solicitor of 43 Dame street in the city of Dublin
+- and George Carr Lett solicitor of 43 Dame street in the city of Dublin

-and Amelia Elizabeth Lett wife of the said George Carr Lett
+- and Amelia Elizabeth Lett wife of the said George Carr Lett

-after reciting that the mortgagor being six of the children of the marriage of Joseph Pim North with Jeannette Gertrude Somers were entitled to an undivided eight ninths of the lands of Ballinderry Big
+after reciting that the mortgagors being six of the children of the marriage of Joseph Pim North with Jeannette Gertrude Somers were entitled to an undivided eight ninths of the lands of Ballinderry Big

 and reciting an agreement by the mortgagees to lend the mortgagors the sum of seven hundred pounds out of moneys belonging to the mortgagors [mortgagees?] upon a joint account

-it was witnessed that in consideration of the of the sum of seven hundred pounds paid to the mortgagors by the mortgagees, the receipt whereof was thereby acknowledged /
+it was witnessed that in consideration of the of the sum of seven hundred pounds paid to the mortgagors by the mortgagees the receipt whereof was thereby acknowledged

 the said mortgagors thereby jointly and severally covenant with the said mortgagees for repayment of the said sum of seven hundred pounds with interest in the meantime at six per cent per annum